 “understand the chain of events”,

-and, as such, find out what steps must be taken so that those who live in other high-rise buildings are safe.
+of the night“in some detail”—and, as such, find out what steps must be taken so that those who live in other high-rise buildings are safe.

 The noble Lords, Lord Adonis and Lord Stunell, and the noble Baroness, Lady Kidron, made points about timings and urgency.
 That certainly chimes with me.
 The Government did not wait for the publication of this report, or the hearings to begin on the phase 2 inquiry, to press ahead with strengthening building and fire safety measures.

 My noble friend Lord Bourne asked about high-rise buildings.
 The department has already consulted on proposals to apply higher standards to new high-rise residential buildings, including on sprinklers, signage and communication systems, which are now also a recommendation of the inquiry.

 My noble friend also asked about the height at which buildings are considered to be high-rise.
 Although the consultation proposes a height of 18 metres, the Secretary of State has been clear that the Government will follow the evidence, should the height threshold need to be changed.